Skip to main content

 3. To open the Flaw Details tab, point to a flaw, then select View flaw details ide-flaw-details-icon.png.

 • Veracode Fix: to apply the top suggested fix for this flaw, select Apply Fix.
 To apply other suggested fixes, select a fix from Fix Option, then select Apply Fix.
-If no suggested fixes are available, this tab is empty.
 After you apply a suggested fix, a notification message opens with details about the applied fix and the flaw icon in the FLAWS IN MY CODE view changes to gray vs-code-fix-applied-icon.png.
 If you fix a flaw manually, its flaw icon does not change to gray.

 • Remediation Guidance: to fix this flaw manually, follow the remediation guidance.
 To see the path that the scanner followed to locate this flaw, under Data Paths, expand a path.
 Then, select the Step link for the source file and code line number you want to view.